bu-ist/responsive-foundation/README.md

 Both the base and theme layers support customization with Sass variables.

 Full usage documentation can be found in the [visual style guide](https://bu-ist.github.io/responsive-foundation/).

+## Actively maintained versions

+After each major release, one version is maintained until everyone can be upgraded to the next major version.
+Currently, these versions are maintained for the purposes of hotfixes:

+- 0.1.0
+- 1.0.4
+- Current